-Every runner must learn to understand his numbers, not only to understand how fast he is running, but also to further build a training plan and analyze his results.
+Every runner must learn to understand his numbers, not only to understand how fast he is running but also to further build a training plan and analyze his results.
+In this article, you will learn: what does pace mean in running.

 Running pace is the time an athlete spends covering a certain distance.
 Usually, the pace is measured in minutes per mile or minutes per kilometer.

 The slower you move, the lower your pace.
-That is, if you are walking, your pace is 15 min / mi (you cover a distance of 1 mi in 15 minutes).
-If you are jogging, the pace will be 12-13 min / min, run faster – 8 min / min.
+That is, if you are walking, your pace is 15 min/mi (you cover a distance of 1 mi in 15 minutes).
+If you are jogging, the pace will be 12-13 min/mi, run faster – 8 min/mi.

 But you need to understand that you can’t run fast for a long time without training.

-For example, if you run 100 meters at full speed in 14 seconds, your running pace will be 3:45 min / min, but the problem is that you can only keep that pace for 100 meters.
+For example, if you run 100 meters at full speed in 14 seconds, your running pace will be 3:45 min/mi, but the problem is that you can only keep that pace for 100 meters.

 What is the difference between pace and speed?